Investigating Liquefied Natural Gas (LNG) as a Marine Fuel for Canada’s Arctic

 Research Team

-Paul Blomerus, Executive Director, Clear Seas
+Executive Director, Clear Seas

-Meghan Mathieson, Director of Strategy and Innovation, Clear Seas
+Director of Strategy and Engagement, Clear Seas

-Chloe Scott, former Research Associate, Clear Seas
+former Research Associate, Clear Seas

-Andrew Kendrick, Principal Consultant, VARD Marine
+Principal Consultant, VARD Marine

-Andrew Miltimore, Mechanical Engineer, VARD Marine
+Mechanical Engineer, VARD Marine

-Sarah Thomson, Quality Manager and Engineer, VARD Marine
+Quality Manager and Engineer, VARD Marine